cromerc/godot-offline-docs/README.md

 ### Compile
 - Golang 1.18
 - A copy of the html godot documentation en .zip format.
+I have a github fork repo setup that generates the docs for various versions once a week: [https://github.com/cromerc/godot-docs/actions](https://github.com/cromerc/godot-docs/actions)
 - upx
 - GTK3